isybay/WeXCa/README.md

 # WeXCa
-This is a Water-Exergy-Carbon Nexus
+This is the Water-Exergy-Carbon Nexus repository.